MicrosoftDocs/sql-docs/docs/reporting-services/lesson-4-define-a-data-connection-and-data-table-for-child-report.md

 12. To preview the data, select **Preview Data** on the **Data** menu, and then select **Preview**.

-## Next Task
+## Next task
 You have successfully created a data connection and data table for the child report.
 Next, you will design the child report using the Report Wizard.
-See [Lesson 5: Design the Child Report using the Report Wizard](../reporting-services/lesson-5-design-the-child-report-using-the-report-wizard.md).
+See [Lesson 5: Design the child report using the Report Wizard](../reporting-services/lesson-5-design-the-child-report-using-the-report-wizard.md).